ddrcode/teensy_6502_bridge/README.md

 The communication "protocol" is very simple - every message sent to and going from serial port contains the status of all 40 CPU pins (one per bit).
 Imagine that the CPU pins representaion is a 40-bit number, with Pin 1 representing the least significant bit (bit 0) and Pin 40 - the most significant bit.
-In practice that number is being transferred via serial port as buffer of 5 bytes in [big-endian](https://en.wikipedia.org/wiki/Endianness) format, so byte 0 contains the status of pins 40 to 33 (reading bits left-to-right).
-The table below illustrates the exact structure of a message.
+In practice that number is being transferred via serial port as buffer of 5 bytes in [big-endian](https://en.wikipedia.org/wiki/Endianness) format, so byte 0 contains the status of pins 40 to 33 (reading bits left-to-right), etc. The table below illustrates the exact structure of a message.

 | Byte | Bit 7  | Bit 6  | Bit 5  | Bit 4  | Bit 3  | Bit 2  | Bit 1  | Bit 0  |
 |----- | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |